ViennaRSS/vienna-rss/Carthage/Checkouts/Sparkle/README.markdown

 ## Changes since 1.5b

-* Compatibilty with macOS Sierra.
+* Compatibilty with macOS Sierra (and all newer versions).
-* Up-to-date with 10.12 SDK and Xcode 8 (supports macOS 10.7+).
+* Up-to-date with 10.14 SDK and Xcode 10 (supports macOS 10.7+).
-* Important security fixes.
+* Important security fixes and more secure signature algorithm.
 * Cleaned up and modernized code, using ARC and Autolayout.
 * Truly automatic background updates (no UI at all) when user agreed to "Automatically download and install updates in the future."
 * Upgraded and more reliable binary delta and code signing verification.